cochrankh1/Resume/Lab1_Resume.md

 Jacksonville, NC, USA

 ### Projects
-**Little Creek Hydrographic Survey**
-This project involved bathymetric elevations collected along planned survey lines using single beam sonar (SBS) and a Digital Elevation Model (DEM) of the survey area in Bridge Creek, Virginia.
+**Little Creek Hydrographic Survey**<br><sup>This project involved bathymetric elevations collected along planned survey lines using single beam sonar (SBS) and a Digital Elevation Model (DEM) of the survey area in Bridge Creek, Virginia.
 I was the lead hydrographer, navigating and collecting survey data.
 Data was collected, downloaded, and cleaned.
-Then sent back to the office for map development and full report.
+Then sent back to the office for map development and full report.</sup>

-**Nags Head Geophysical Survey**
-This Phase II survey included side-scan sonar (SSS), marine magnetometer (MAG), and sub-bottom profiling (SBP) geophysical survey acquisition.
-This project entails a full survey report and geophysical assessment of the data acquired.
+**Nags Head Geophysical Survey**<br><sup>This Phase II survey included side-scan sonar (SSS), marine magnetometer (MAG), and sub-bottom profiling (SBP) geophysical survey acquisition.
+This project entails a full survey report and geophysical assessment of the data acquired.(/sup>)

-**Masonboro Inlet Jetty System Hydrographic Survey** This survey included a high-resolution geophysical survey using multibeam echosounder (MBES) for surveying the sub-aqueous portions of the North and South Jetties.
+**Masonboro Inlet Jetty System Hydrographic Survey**<br><sup>This survey included a high-resolution geophysical survey using multibeam echosounder (MBES) for surveying the sub-aqueous portions of the North and South Jetties.</sup>

-### Skills
+### Skills<br><sup>
 •   GIS
 •   Field Work
 •	Sampling